The 10 best plants for Bees and Butterflies

 1.Alliums

-Chives are members of the Allium family.
-Grow a clump of chives and have a clump of bees.
-Chives are a perennial herb, which means they will come back year after year.
-Low growing Chives are ideal for the front of a border, and edging.
-Chives are a low maintenance plant, which are best planted in a sunny spot, but will tolerate some shade.
-Chives will grow in any soil conditions.
-Cut Chives back once the flowers have faded, and they produce a second flush of flowers.
-Chives are suitable to grow in a container.
+Chives are a perennial herb, meaning they will return year after year.
+Low-growing Chives are ideal for the front of a border and edging.
+Chives are a low-maintenance which flowers best when planted in a sunny spot, but will tolerate some shade.
+Chives will grow in most soil conditions.
+Cut the Chives back once the flowers have faded, to the ground and they will produce fresh foliage and a second flush of flowers.
+This means you can have Chives repeat flowering all summer long, attracting bees into your garden.

 Even onions are popular